-George values and includes all stakeholders in all facets of the educational process.
-To encourage parent participation, George maintains a system of open two-way communication and employs a variety of methods to increase stakeholder communication.
-Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Monthly and Weekly Newsletters, which are written in English and Spanish.
-Because parent and community participation is essential to student achievement, George School provides a number of parent and community involvement opportunities.
+Renaissance values and includes all stakeholders in all facets of the educational process.
+To encourage parent participation, Renaissance maintains a system of open two-way communication and employs a variety of ways to increase stakeholder communication.
+One example includes Learner Led Conferences.
+Each student facilitates three Learner Led Conferences a year.
+At these conferences the student presents what he/she has learned, a portfolio of their work, their goals, and challenges.
+Not only is the School Accountability Report Card available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Renaissance Register (newsletter), which is written in multiple languages.
+Parent and community participation is essential to student achievement.
+When enrolling their child at Renaissance the parents sign a Compact for Education.
+This compact indicates each parent's commitment to remain actively involved in their child's education and to participate in a minimum of 30 hours of school events over the course of the school year.
+Renaissance provides a number of parent and community involvement opportunities which include but are not limited to parentchild lunches, monthly community meetings, attending student exhibition events, and community service events.
+Renaissance has an active PTSA (Parent, Teacher, and Student Association) which coordinates many fundraisers and community and social events.